openenergymonitor/learn/view/sustainable-energy/energy/snowdonia-energy-study.md

 The graphic really illustrates how different each household can be with the most energy consuming household using over 8x the energy consumption of the least energy consuming household (189 kWh/d vs 22 kWh/d).
 The example of the least energy consuming household demonstrates the effectiveness of many of the key solutions outlined in the power down section of ZeroCarbonBritain, in particular: insulation and air-tightness, heatpumps, electric cars and reducing miles driven by car and air-travel.

-The 17 households in the study emitted an total of 141 tonnes of CO2 per year.
+The 17 households in the study emitted a total of 141 tonnes of CO2 per year.
 Just over 8 tonnes per household per year for electric, heating and transport.
 The household emitting the largest amount of CO2 emitted 17.7 tonnes of CO2/year due to a high degree of air travel and oil fired heating.
 The household with the lowest CO2 output of 1.3 tonnes/year achieved this with a heatpump heated small cottage, an electric car and no flights.
 The household with the second lowest CO2 output of 1.5 tonnes/year achieved this with a very well insulated house, a heatpump and a very low mileage of 3500 miles/year in a small petrol car.
 Both households used green electricity suppliers (see appendix below) however even with the grid average co2 intensity for 2010 of 444gCO2/kWh both households still come out as the lowest carbon emitters with about 2.3 tonnes CO2 each.

 ![0present.png](images/0present.png)